Secs.

 Can a municipality add projects without adding territory?

 Yes.
 This is possible if the municipality completes a project plan amendment to add projects.
-See
+Review the TIF

 -